Divine193/access6.0projects/WEEK3/README.md

 - Liquor had the highest retail sales because it was ordered the most by retailers
 - Def and Dunnage are the two most unprofitable item types in the store
 - 2019 was the year the store made the most sales
+- The distribution plots of the numerical columns were al rightly skewed- most ot the data values fall with 0-1
+- There were a lot of possible outliers in the numerical columns

+# SESSION 6
+## TYPES OF VISUALIZATIONS
+***We talked about:***
+- Distribution Plots
+- Categorical Plots
+- Scatter plots
+- Time Series plots